thabo104/appstore-alexa-docs/_docs/firetv/channelcreator/channel-creator-youtube.md

 After you submit your app, you can edit your app and block videos from appearing in the app by specifying the video IDs you want to block.

-1. [Create your app][channel-creator-create-your-app].
-After you click Finish, you'll see this screen:

-2. Enter the IDs of the videos you want to block.
+1. Get the IDs of the videos you want to block.
+To get the ID for a YouTube video, browse to the video.
+In the address bar, the ID appears after the `=` sign.
+For example, if the URL of your video was `https://www.youtube.com/watch?v=byW_xwZ9FM4`, the video ID would be `byW_xwZ9FM4`.
+2. Go to the Advanced settings page for your app:
+    1. Click **Manage Channels** in the upper-right corner.
+    2. In your app details, next to "Source," click **Advanced**.
+3. Enter the video ID in the **Video ID to block** field and click **Block Video**.

-  {% include image.html  file="channel-creator-block-videos" type="png" alt="Blocking videos" %}
+  {% include image.html  file="firetv/channelcreator/images/channel-creator-block-videos" type="png" alt="Blocking videos" %}

 ### Create Multiple Channels in Your YouTube Account {#createmultiplechannels}